 Recent times have made things tough on everyone.
 The economy has forced many companies to downsize or even close their doors creating a flood of talent in the job market.
 For companies that are growing and hiring, this has created great opportunities.
-Some recently “unemployed” professionals however have taken this opportunity to go out on their own and start their new businesses.
-The recession has actually created a massive influx of new start-ups in all kinds of industries!
+Some recently “unemployed” professionals, however, have taken this opportunity to go out on their own and start their new businesses.

 Even when times are good and funding is readily available, it is wise to tighten your belt and stay as lean and mean as possible.
 Here are some tips to ensure that you don’t burn through your available capital and achieve profitability sooner.